- Prep time:

 - Cook time:

 - Share this recipe:

-This easy-to-make fondue is a true treat for the palate!
-Simply roast an acorn squash, fill with rich fondue made of white cheddar cheese and beer, and enjoy with your favorite dipping items like ham, apples and broccoli.
+This rich, easy-to-make fondue starring white cheddar cheese and German lager is a true treat for the palate!
+Serve in half of a roasted acorn squash and enjoy with your favorite dipping items like ham, apples and broccoli.

 - Olive oil to taste